emtreg/emtreg.github.io/_posts/2020-02-06-designing-durable-code:-what-should-be-a-class?.md

 ---
 layout: post
-title: "Designing Durable Code: What Should Be a Class?"
+title: "What Should Be a Class?"
 date: 2020-02-06
 ---